 Professor Emeritus of Music

-Dr. Hopkins’s compositions include seven symphonies, four concertos – one each for two pianos, contrabass, organ, and piano and violin – and several other large-scale works for orchestra as well as many choral, solo instrumental, and chamber pieces.
-He has received major commissions from the National Endowment for the Arts, the Pasadena Chamber Orchestra, the University of Southern California and the Orange County Philharmonic Society as well as from numerous churches and educational institutions.
+Hopkins’ compositions include seven symphonies, four concertos (one each for two pianos, contrabass, organ and piano and violin) and several other large-scale works for orchestra, as well as many choral, solo instrumental and chamber pieces.
+He has received major commissions from the National Endowment for the Arts, the Pasadena Chamber Orchestra, the University of Southern California and the Orange County Philharmonic Society, as well as from numerous churches and educational institutions.
 His Concierto de Los Angeles, commissioned for the 2004 National Convention of the American Guild of Organists, was the first organ work heard in concert on the Walt Disney Concert Hall organ.

 In 1989, his Fantasy on ‘Cortège et Litanie’ of Marcel Dupré won first prize in the international composition contest sponsored by the Los Angeles Chapter of the American Guild of Organists.
-Dr. Hopkins won the 1990 AGO/Möller Prize in Choral Composition for The Peace Which Passeth Understanding and a Fellowship from the California Arts Council for 1991.
+Hopkins won the 1990 AGO/Möller Prize in Choral Composition for The Peace Which Passeth Understanding and a fellowship from the California Arts Council for 1991.
 He was named winner of the AGO-ECS Award in Choral Composition in 1992 for his Welcome All Wonders.
-In 1995 he received USC’s Ramo Music Faculty Award for his ‘outstanding contribution to music and education.’
-Dr. Hopkins was Composer-in-Residence for the Pacific Chorale, 1996-98.
+In 1995, he received USC Thornton’s Ramo Music Faculty Award for his “outstanding contribution to music and education.”
+Hopkins was composer-in-residence for the Pacific Chorale from 1996-1998.

-Among ensembles and performers who have presented Dr. Hopkins’ music are the Los Angeles Philharmonic Orchestra, National Symphony, Pacific Chorale and Pacific Symphony, Seattle Symphony, Portland Symphony, Washington Choral Society, American Repertory Singers, Chicago Brass Quintet, Denver Symphony, Orquesta Ciudad de Granada (Spain); organists Cherry Rhodes, David Higgs, Frederick Swann, and Diane Meredith Belcher; the Western Arts Trio, and the Fine Arts Quartet.
+Among ensembles and performers who have presented Hopkins’ music are the Los Angeles Philharmonic Orchestra, National Symphony, Pacific Chorale and Pacific Symphony, Seattle Symphony, Portland Symphony, Washington Choral Society, American Repertory Singers, Chicago Brass Quintet, Denver Symphony, Orquesta Ciudad de Granada (Spain), organists Cherry Rhodes, David Higgs, Frederick Swann and Diane Meredith Belcher, the Western Arts Trio and the Fine Arts Quartet.